Does your child have delayed speech? Yes?

 Next, I have parents jump down to practicing target sounds which their child has already mastered in therapy during games and/or conversation.

-Here at speech therapy talk, we have a membership program that is designed specifically for children with delayed speech.
-It reviews how to say each sound, how to teach your child each sound, and then walks you though each practice stage.
+Here at Speech Therapy Talk, we have a membership program that is designed specifically for children who have delayed speech.
+It reviews how to say each sound, how to teach your child each sound, and then walks you through each practice stage.